AhmedDotDevs/RackTrack/replit.md

 The system uses Vite for frontend asset bundling and optimization.
 Static assets including fonts (Font Awesome) and styles (Tailwind CSS) are processed locally rather than relying on CDNs for better performance and reliability.

-Django's static file system handles backend assets and PDF generation resources.
+Express.js serves static files and handles asset delivery through Vite in development mode.

 # External Dependencies